We are keen to extend mini-pupillage opportunities to the widest range of applicants who may be considering a career at the bar.

 Mini-pupils are expected to enter into a confidentiality agreement.

-The timetable is as follows:
+The timelines for the 2026 competition is as follows:

-Please answer this question by way of a video submission
+Please answer this question by way of a video submission.

-Proposition: AI in the law; for or against?
+Proposition: Juries; for or against?

 1. Set out your answer to the proposition providing a compelling argument underpinned by evidence.

-4. You may want to consider the following structure:
+2. You may want to consider the following structure:

-(a) Introduction
+a.
+Introduction

-(b) Proposition
+b.
+Proposition

-(c) The position you are arguing for
+c.
+The position you are arguing for

-(d) Reasons for your argument with reference to specific evidence
+d.
+Reasons for your argument with reference to specific evidence

-(e) Summary of the position
+e.
+Summary of the position

-You may find the following video useful.
+You may find the following useful: https://www.youtube.com/watch?v=Ft1jB7bIWOc